Ann Lowry Murphey Laboratory of Neuroimmunology

-The Laboratory of Neuroimmunology currently located on the third floor in the Department of Psychiatry and Behavioral Neurosciences, was established in 2003, and directed by Dr. Jun Tan from 2003-2007.
-In 2007, Dr. Brian Giunta, Assistant Professor of Psychiatry and Neurosciences, assumed directorship of the facility.
+The Ann Lowry Murphey Laboratory of Neuroimmunology, currently located on the third floor of the Department of Psychiatry & Behavioral Neurosciences, was established in 2003 and directed by Dr. Jun Tan from 2003-2007.
+The Laboratory was dedicated and named after Ann Lowrey Murphy in 2007.
+That same year, Dr. Brian Giunta assumed directorship of the facility and currently oversees its operations.

 Current studies include: